grace-notes/website/contents/topics/talmud-on-christ.md

 house of prayer; (2) Beth Abhodha Zarah, a House of Idolatry; (3) Beth Hatturapi Schel Letsim, a house of Evil Laughter.

-PART TWO

-PRECEPTS OF THE TALMUD CONCERNING CHRISTIANS
+# PRECEPTS OF THE TALMUD CONCERNING CHRISTIANS

 From what has been shown thus far, it is clear that, according to the teaching of the Talmud, Christians are idolaters and hateful to Jews.
 As